Kaue678/Kaue678/README.md

 - **Tools**: TensorFlow, Scikit-learn, RDKit, Jupyter Notebooks

 ## 📂 Current Projects
-- **Peptide Analysis Tool**: Developing a tool for analyzing peptide sequences and properties.
+- **Bioinformatics and Cheminformatics tools**: Developing a tool for analyzing peptide sequences and structures.
-- **Machine Learning Models**: Building models to predict molecular interactions.
+- **Machine Learning Models**: Building models to predict pharmacodynamics, pharmacokinetics, and bioactivity.
+- **Molecular Modeling tools**: Investigating catalysis and allostery of proteins with Biotechnological interest

 ## ✨ Favorite Quote
 > "The important thing is not to stop questioning.
 Curiosity has its own reason for existing." – Albert Einstein